brownplt/B2T2/ErrorIllustrations.md

 ### What is the Bug?

-The program supplies a `count` table to `pieChart`, which also consumes two column names of its input table.
-The `count` table contains two column names, `"value"` and `"count"`.
-None of the given colum names, `"true"` and `"get-acen"`, are valid column names of the `count` table.
+The program supplies a table produced by `count` to `pieChart`, which also consumes two column names of its input table.
+The table produced by `count` contains two column names, `"value"` and `"count"`.
+None of the given colum names, `"true"` and `"get-acen"`, is valid.

 ### A Corrected Program